 Bus service among popular neighborhoods in DC.
 Each bus stop is marked with a Circulator flag where you should wait for the bus to arrive.
 DC Circulator allows riders to bring bikes and scooters along for their ride.
 Visit www.dccirculator.com to find out more.

 Information about DC taxicabs, such as fares and a list of companies, can be found on the District of Columbia Taxicab Commission’s website: dctaxi.dc.gov.

 Car and Truck Rental

-Don’t own a car, but need one on a temporary basis?
-Car and truck rental is available from a number of nation-wide rental companies throughout the DC metro area.
+Don’t own a car but need one temporarily?
+Car and truck rental is available from several nation-wide rental companies throughout the DC metro area such as:

 Ridesharing and Carsharing

-The Fund has an agreement with Zipcar to provide Fund staff with free memberships as well as access to Zipcars at a discounted rate.
-You can find more information about how Zipcar membership for Fund staff on the HR Web on the IMF Intranet.
+Did you know?
+The IMF has an agreement with Zipcar to provide Fund staff with free memberships as well as access to Zipcars at a discounted rate.
+You can find more information on Zipcar membership for Fund staff.

 The DMV area has taken new measures to encourage bicycle commuting and bicycle sharing.
 Check out a bike for your trip to work, Metro, run errands, go shopping, or visit friends and family.